Safe Use of Long-Acting Opioids

 Safety tips when using long-acting opioids

-- Do not drive or operate machinery until you can think clearly.
+- Be cautious.
 Opioids may affect your judgment and decision making.
+Do not drive or operate machinery until you can think clearly.
 Talk with your doctor about when it is safe to drive.

-- Talk to your doctor about a naloxone rescue kit.
-A kit can help you, and even save your life, if you take too much of an opioid.
+- Reduce the risk of overdose.
+Misuse of opioids can be very dangerous.
+Protect yourself by asking your doctor about a naloxone rescue kit.
+It can help you—and even save your life—if you take too much of an opioid.

 Possible side effects